ElektraInitiative/libelektra/doc/COMPILE.md

 | GIR             | introspection file for bindings | `INTROSPECTION_GIRDIR` from pkg-config |
 | GSettings       | GSettings backend module        | `GIO_MODULE_DIR` from pkg-config       |

-(*) Or `/usr/share/bash-completion/completions` as fallback.
+> (*) Or `/usr/share/bash-completion/completions` as fallback.

 #### ENABLE_OPTIMIZATIONS ####

 In order to keep the binaries as small as possible this flag allows to trade memory for speed.

-## BUILDING ##
+## Building ##

-### NO IDE ###
+### Without IDE ###

 To build the source use:

     make

 You can pass:
- -j for parallel builds
+- `-j` for parallel builds
- VERBOSE=1 to see the invocations of the compiler
+- `VERBOSE=1` to see the invocations of the compiler

-### CodeBlocks ###
+### With CodeBlocks ###

 You can build Elektra using Code::Blocks under Gentoo:

 Precondition:
 Make sure you have a compiler, xml2 (for kdb tool) and xsl (see later) installed. cmake configure will help you with that, it will make sure you don't forget something essential.

 For Most Linux system all you have to do is open up a console and

     mkdir build
     cd build
     cmake .. -G 'CodeBlocks - Unix Makefiles' make package

 Note  1:
     You can use other editor if you like just type cmake at the console to get a list of option you can pass to cmake as long as well as a list of what code editor project cmake can create.

 Note 2:
     For Unix if you have nCurses install you can run ccmake to set important option after running cmake like to enable debug symbol.

 Note 3:
     for Gentoo is recommend to emerge sys-apps/lsb-release to name the package right even thou not required.